1 / 2

 Description

-This essential Grade 1 science worksheet helps students identify where different animals live by matching them to their specific habitats.
-By connecting species like spiders and bats to their natural shelters, learners develop a foundational understanding of survival needs and environmental relationships.
-It is designed for immediate classroom implementation to reinforce primary life science concepts.
+This Grade 1 science worksheet helps students identify where different animals live by matching them to their specific habitats.
+By connecting species like spiders and bats to their natural shelters, young learners develop a foundational understanding of survival needs.
+It provides immediate, focused practice to reinforce primary life science concepts.

 At a Glance

-• Standard: 1-LS1-1 — Use materials to design solutions by mimicking how animals survive and meet needs
+• Standard: 1-LS1-1 — Identify how animals use their environments to meet survival needs

 • Format: 2 pages · 4 problems · Answer key included · PDF